 What if you have a contract with another business or with a person, and there is a significant change in one of the businesses?

-You might work for a business as an independent contractor and you have a contract with XYZ business.
-Or your company might have a license agreement with a company, to sell licensed products.
-Or a business may be leasing commercial space from you.
+You might work for a business as an independent contractor and you have a contract with that.
+Or your business might have a license agreement to sell the licensed products of another business.
+Or your company may be leasing commercial space from someone.

 The simple answer to what happens to a contract when a business changes is, "it depends on the contract."

 Many business contracts include sections dealing with what happens if there is a change in the business.
 Two contract principles that might affect the need to make a change in the contract are novation and assignment.